-With CloudApp's GIF screen recording, simply share your screen recording, and get user feedback to improve your design in any phase.
+With CloudApp’s GIF screen recorder, simply share your screen recording, and get user feedback to improve your design in any phase.
 This feature gives you the option to test your prototypes remotely, and can be moderated or unmoderated.
 Simply share your screen recording, and get user feedback to improve your design in any phase without having to upload to a third platform.
 Once you complete your video capture or webcam recording, a link is automatically copied to your clipboard that can be password protected and set to expire after any desired length of time.

 Learn more about CloudApp for designers here.